Warrego Highway: Route description

 The highway commences at the end of the M2 Ipswich Motorway, near Ipswich and runs to Helidon Spa, at the foot of the Great Dividing Range.
 From there it follows the Toowoomba Bypass to Charlton, west of Toowoomba.
 The Warrego then crosses the Darling Downs, bypassing the town of Oakey and then passing through the towns of Dalby, Chinchilla and Miles, in the Western Downs.
 The highway continues through the towns of Roma and Mitchell in the Maranoa Region of South West Queensland.
 After Morven, the A2 Route continues north–west along the Landsborough Highway, with the western turnoff continuing the Warrego Highway down to its terminus at Charleville.

-The section of highway between Ipswich and Charlton is mostly motorway grade; a four lane divided highway with motorway-style on-ramps and off-ramps.
-At a point between Charlton and Oakey the highway merges from 4 to 2 lanes (however, throughout 2017–2019, the highway was planned to be duplicated up until Oakey) Then, the highway mostly continues in a straight line with minimal turns.
+The section of highway between Dinmore and Charlton is mostly motorway grade (Brassall to Helidon Spa is currently a dual carriageway, with plans to upgrade to motorway status); a four-lane divided highway with motorway-style on-ramps and off-ramps.
+At Kingsthorpe the highway merges from 4 to 2 lanes (however, throughout 2017–2019, the highway was planned to be duplicated up until Oakey) Then, the highway mostly continues in a straight line with minimal turns.
 At Dalby, the highway briefly returns to 4 lanes (where a longer stretch of the highway was planned to be duplicated in 2017).
 The Warrego then continues as a rural 2 lane highway, until Charleville.